 Written by: Diane Sweeney and Leanna S. Harris

 Excerpt from: The Essential Guide for Student-Centered Coaching (Corwin, April 2020)

 It’s exciting when districts find the resources to hire coaches.
 When creating a plan for hiring, it’s imperative to get clear on the philosophy and practices for coaching first, and then staffing the positions later.

 It all begins with the job description.
 Recently, we reviewed a job description that was created by a district that was implementing Student-Centered Coaching.
 We noticed that the duties listed prioritized practices such as; 1) modeling lessons, 2) writing curriculum, and 3) managing Tier 2 interventions.
 We pointed out that these practices aren’t emphasized in Student-Centered Coaching and suggested that it might be confusing to include them so prominently.
 Imagine getting hired as a coach with the understanding that you’ll be managing Tier 2 interventions and then learning that the real expectation is to engage in coaching cycles.
 Luckily, we caught the lack of alignment early and worked with the district to revise the job description to feature the core practices for Student-Centered Coaching.
 This gave the candidates clarity regarding what the role of coach would entail.
-For a sample job description check out our forthcoming book, The Essential Guide for Student-Centered Coaching coming in April.
+For a sample job description check out chapter 7 of our book, The Essential Guide for Student-Centered Coaching (Corwin, 2020).

 What to Look for in a Candidate

 Finding a coach with all of the right qualities can sometimes feel like you are looking for a unicorn.
 That’s because being an effective coach requires a special combination of knowledge, skills, and a learning-focused disposition.
 When hiring coaches, we suggest focusing on two areas: 1) knowledge of pedagogy, and 2) a disposition of curiosity and openness.